How to Start Your Own LLC in South Dakota - Complete Guide

 2. Select a Registered Agent

-South Dakota requires every LLC to appoint a registered agent, a person or business authorized to receive legal and tax documents.
-This agent ensures your LLC receives critical notices and stays compliant.
+South Dakota obliges any LLC to the appointment of a registered agent, an individual or a company who has the right to receive legal and tax documents.
+This is the agent that will make sure that your LLC gets important notices and remains compliant.

 Member-Managed